X

 If return on investment is your prime consideration, find your region in Remodeling Magazine's report.
 That breaks down the most and least popular improvements by region, state and even city.
 And it can help you decide which home renovations add most value.

 With home values very high, it's likely that you'll be able to finance home improvement or renovation projects using the equity in your home.
-You can estimate the amount of equity in your home and even project when you'll have enough to cover even expensive projects.
+You can estimate the amount of equity in your home and based on historic home price trends even forecast when you'll have enough to cover expensive projects.

 Using a home equity loan or home equity line of credit to "buy, build or substantially improve" your home may make the interest you pay on a home equity loan tax deductible, helping to lower the total cost of your renovation, too.